-Tendinitis is inflammation or irritation of a tendon — any one of the thick fibrous cords that attach muscles to bones.
+Tendinitis is inflammation or irritation of a tendon — any one of the thick fibrous cords that attaches muscle to bone.
 The condition causes pain and tenderness just outside a joint.
 While tendinitis can occur in any of your body's tendons, it's most common around your shoulders, elbows, wrists and heels.

 Some common names for various tendinitis problems are:

 If tendinitis is severe and leads to the rupture of a tendon, you may need surgical repair.
-But most cases of tendinitis can be successfully treated with rest and medications to reduce the pain and inflammation.
+But most cases of tendinitis can be successfully treated with rest, physical therapy and medications to reduce pain.